SystemsBiologyUniandes/PyEcoLib/README.md

 |2	|2|	2	|1.62	|0	|1|	0.03850818|	0.5|

-Showing the ID of population, the ID of the cell, which is the ID of its mother and the size of its mother before the division, the time instant when that bacteria got born its size at birth, it growth rate and the division parameter (it size of onne of its daugther cell over the size at division) .
+Showing the ID of population, the ID of the cell, the ID of its mother and the size of its mother before the division, the time instant when that bacteria got born its size at birth, its growth rate and the division parameter (it size of one of its future daugther cells over the size at division) .